 There are a number of reasons why data mining could be beneficial.
 One of the most prevalent advantages of data mining is the fact that it doesn’t require a person to spend time studying each and every detail that one can get from a certain data.
 Moreover, in this manner a person can extract useful data with greater ease and increase efficiency.

 In addition, these web sites are organized in such a way that they can be easily searched.
-Thus, they tend to save the researcher a lot of time.
+Thus, they tend to save a lot of time for the researcher.
 Thus, even if the researcher has to spend a good deal of time to gather the necessary data, he can do so in a short period of time.

 Data mining is not just limited to data gathering.
 A great deal of time and effort can be saved because the process of data mining will allow the researcher to come up with practical conclusions through the process of data mining.
 This allows the researcher to deduce the probability of the occurrence of certain events based on the collected data.
 In the process of data mining, the right kind of factors that are presented are analyzed, and it is from this analysis that the right information is presented to the researcher.

 Another advantage of data mining is that it allows the researcher to present the gathered data in an accurate way.
 Most people think that the process of data mining is too complicated and they cannot use it.
 However, when the process of data mining is properly implemented, the analyst can see that the information being presented is accurate.